 Let's look at the number eleven then.
 (Here's where God throws us a curve.)
 When we see the twelve heads of the tribes, the sons of Israel (Jacob), we find these boys all came from different parents.
 That is, they were born of the two wives, and the two maids of Jacob's wives.
 That being, they all had one father, but there were different mothers involved.
 We see how the two youngest children came from the mother Jacob loved best.
 The other ten were against the oldest of these two boys, Joseph, because of his position in the family, and because of his dreams.
 In another study I pointed to the possibility that these mothers were symbolic of the churches, all part of the same family, but not all equal.
 If this be so, then couldn't that mean being baptized into the Church, the body of Christ, does not mean we have necessarily been born into the Church, the family that God the Father loves best?
 Sound silly?
 I'm sure it does.
 But think for a moment about all the denominations and doctrines there are in the Church as a whole, and how the members of each of those organizations consider other members to be less than adequate and proper in their relationship to God.
 Consider how those in the "unloved" families despised and even sought to kill the one born of the wife most loved by the Father.
 We see this again in the way the Jews, those born of Adam (though of different sects), hated and killed the One born of the Father, the One beloved by the Father.

 Twelve sons.
 Twelve patriarchs.
 At this point there is no confusion whatever.
-If we had twelve fingers, then this number would match up perfectly with the number of Apostles, the number of foundations in the wall of the New Jerusalem, with the oxen under the brazen sea, and the number of oxen that pulled the wagon carrying the Ark of the Covenant.
+If we had twelve fingers, then this number would match up perfectly with the number of Apostles, the number of foundations in the wall of the New Jerusalem, with the oxen under the brazen sea, and the number of oxen that pulled the wagon carrying the Tabernacle.

 So, how then are there twelve tribes of Israel when there are 13 patriarchs?